-We source from California’s oldest, dry-farmed, historic vineyards.
-These vines are grown in distinct soil types in the cool climates of Sonoma and Mendocino county and stretching inland to the warmer regions of Lodi and the Sierra Foothills.
-The wine displays a dark ruby color with bold aromas of blackberry, plum and clove.
+So much more than one appellation, Saldo is sourced from California’s oldest, dry-farmed, historic vineyards.
+The voluptuous wine displays a dark ruby color with bold aromas of blackberry, plum and clove.
 The entry is rich and full, with juicy acidity encircled in flavors of Mexican chocolate, cherry and vanilla extract.
-There is a voluptuous and persistent finish with smooth tannins.

 Saldo sources grapes from California’s finest and most renowned Zinfandel regions and American Viticultural Areas (AVAs), including Dry Creek, Sierra Foothills, Sonoma Valley, The Talmage Bench in Mendocino, Lodi, and the Moon Mountain District of Sonoma County.
 Some of our carefully selected vineyards include Mattern, Aparicio, Teldeschi, Grist, Taylor, and Bismark Mountain Vineyard.